 Working Conditions and Terms of Appointment

 BIG NEWS!
 The council has tentatively agreed to substantial improvements to the article related to Working Conditions.
-The new language insures that you will know what your duties are BEFORE you begin working, will be notified of your assistantship well in advance of the start of the semester whenever possible, will be provided proper training on teaching and on any special equipment you may need to use, and also ensures you will be reimbursed for any out of pocket expenses for lab materials, course readers, and other essential equipment so long as your supervisor approves. proper notification, training, and resources for all assistants.
+The new language insures that you will know what your duties are BEFORE you begin working, will be notified of your assistantship well in advance of the start of the semester whenever possible, will be provided proper training on teaching and on any special equipment you may need to use, and also ensures you will be reimbursed for any out of pocket expenses for lab materials, course readers, and other essential equipment so long as your supervisor approves.
 We have also finally secured clear language in the contract that explicitly states you cannot be prohibited from having a second job off campus, so long as you do not have visa restrictions or are failing to make progress towards your degree.

 Once our contract is ratified, it will now articulate that GAs cannot be discriminated against based on citizenship.
 The council was satisfied that our proposed language aligns with any State or Federal legislation.

 The Council agreed with our principle assertion that there should be a single location where Graduate Assistants can find information pertinent to their employment.
 The Contract will now stipulate that Human Resources maintain files that include employment-related documents such as letters of appointment, descriptions of duties, and evaluations.
 This means that information that previously had to be rounded up from a variety of sources such as academic departments, the graduate school, and even our supervisors will be centralized and easily accessible.